kunalkeshan/SRMIST-B.Tech-ECE-Notes-2022-24/Semester 3/README.md

 ### Control Systems

+- First 3 units and easy to catch on and solve problems with.
+- Focus and take notes for this subject.
+- Practice frequenly.
+The last two units will require your attention.

 ### Digital Electronic Principles

+- Take notes.
+- Simple if you can work with quick conversions and understand the basic logic of how gates work.
+- Solve few problems by yourself to get a proper hang of this subject.

 ### Electromagnetics and Transmission Lines

+- MUST take notes.
+- This subject is full of derivations and not the ones you had at school.
+- Recommneded to refer to this subject on a weekly basis as there is a lot to cover.

 ### Electronic Devices

+- MUST take notes.
+- Lot's of derivations here and theory as well.
+- The first 3 units will be a bit tough, but the last wo is quite application based so you can learn it easily.

 ### Signals and Systems

+- Foucs on the first unit here and the rest 3 will be easy to follow with.
+- Last two units is pretty similar to what you'll cover in Transforms and Boundary Value Problems.
+- Make notes and practice by yourself.

 ### Social Engineering

+- You can study for this a day before exams.

 ### Transforms and Boundary Value Problems

+- Solve with Teacher in the Class from the starting.
+- Try and do question by yourself also in between, that way you'll have an idea of what to do before the exams even start.
+- Use the Tutorial sheets that your professors share, that's more than enough to prepare for exams.

 ### Environmental Science

+- You can study for this a day before exams.

 ### Competencies in Social Skills

+- Same as what you did in last years General Aptitude subject.
+- Indepth practice of aptitide questions.
+- If you're going for placements this is important.